aurimas13/Machine-Learning-Goodness/README.md

 the US, Europe and Japan as found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_19_Example_with_TensorFlow_of_Regression_Fuel_Efficiency.ipynb).

+# BoTorch & Reinforcement Learning | Day 20

++ Studied about BoTorch as a low level framework of PyTorch which introduction can be found as item **23** [here](#worthy-tools) or accessed through [here](https://pub.towardsai.net/botorch-is-a-framework-for-bayesian-optimization-in-pytorch-7d0f90c69064) or full Bayesian optimization as it says as found as item **24** [here](#worthy-tools) or accessed through [here](https://botorch.org/).
+* Found VS code shortcut cheatsheet as found as item **25** [here](#worthy-tools) or accessed through [here](https://betterprogramming.pub/20-vs-code-shortcuts-for-fast-coding-cheatsheet-10b0e72fd5d).
+* Came across an awesome Reinforcement Learning material that includes everything from codes to theory to Lectures, Papers to Applications and other amazing material on RL you can check by visiting item **6** [here](#worthy-repositories) that can also be accessed straight from [here](https://github.com/aikorea/awesome-rl).

 [//]: # (## TensorFlow Eager with Graph Executions & Simple ML Cheatsheet | Day 21)

 [//]: # ()